NVIDIA/NeMo-Guardrails/docs/getting_started/5_output_rails/README.md

  The proprietary software used by our company has greatly improved our efficiency.
 ```

-As we can see, the generated message did contain the word "proprietary" and it was blocked by the output `check blocked terms` output rail.
+As we can see, the generated message did contain the word "proprietary" and it was blocked by the `check blocked terms` output rail.

 Similarly, you can add any number of custom output rails.
 In one of the next guides we will look at adding the fact-checking output rail as well.